-The Company's total fixed assets include financial fixed assets and office equipment.
-Total fixed assets increased from nil as of 31 December 2016 to €10 thousand as of 31 December 2017.
+The Company's total fixed assets include office equipment.
+Total fixed assets decreased from €10 thousand as of 31 December 2017 to €8 thousand as of 31 December 2018.

-The Group's total current assets consist of its cash at bank and in hand, receivables due from group companies and other receivables.
+The Company's total current assets consist of its cash at bank and in hand, receivables due from group companies and other receivables.
 Cash at bank and in hand include cash balances.
-As of 31 December 2017, the Company's cash at bank and in hand amounted to €422 thousand (prior year: €395 thousand).
+As of 31 December 2018, the Company's cash at bank and in hand amounted to €3,770 thousand (prior year: €422 thousand).
 Other assets correspond to prepaid expenses consisting for insurance and service contracts, the Company's liquidity account, claims against local tax authorities for value added tax (VAT) on supplies and services received.